-Excused Absences:
+Excused Absences

 Although perfect attendance is the goal, it's not always possible.
-Absences are excused for reasons, such as to:
+Absences are excused for reasons such as

-- Observe a religious day - Attend a healthcare appointment (with healthcare provider official note)

-- Personal illness (after two (2) or more days with healthcare provider official note). - Healthcare appointments. - Death of an immediate family member (parents, grandparents, siblings, other exceptions to be approved for excused absence by Principal or Principal's designee) - Life After St. Philip's (L.A.S.P.) for sixth grade school visit (not to exceed three (3) days per school year)
+- Observe a religious day - Attend a healthcare appointment (with healthcare provider official note) - Personal illness (at three (3) or more days with healthcare provider official note). - Death of an immediate family member (parents, grandparents, siblings, other exceptions to be approved for excused absence by Principal or Principal's designee) - Life After St. Philip's (L.A.S.P.) prospective school visit for 6th graders only (not to exceed three (3) days per school year)

-Unexcused Absences:
+Unexcused Absences